 In this post, we’ll take a look at some of the most common brokers and see if they offer DRIPs and how you can enroll your funds in them.
-We’ll also address some tax issues with regards to reinvested dividends and finally discuss if it is better to automatically reinvest your dividends than having them paid out.
+We’ll also address some tax issues with regards to reinvested dividends and finally discuss if it is better to automatically reinvest your dividends than to have them paid out.

 Overview of brokers

 First, we’ll look at some of the most common brokers and see how they handle ETF dividend reinvestments.
-The most favorable scenario you and me as an investor will be to enroll our funds in a DRIP.
+The most favorable scenario for you and me as an investor will be to enroll our funds in a DRIP.
 Additionally, it is beneficial if your broker allows for the buying of fractional shares.

 Does Vanguard automatically reinvest dividends?

 Vanguard is one of the brokers with the most ETFs available to automatically reinvest dividends.
-They offer a no-fee no-commissions dividend reinvestment program on all their (Vanguard’s) ETFs, closed-end mutual funds and Fund Access funds.
+They offer a no-fee no-commissions dividend reinvestment program on all their (Vanguard’s) ETFs, closed-end mutual funds, and Fund Access funds.
 The only main requirement is that your account is not subject to either backup or nonresident alien income tax withholding.